 Advanced Media Production

-This course module is an opportunity for you to apply the skills and techniques you have developed during the programme to create an advanced media production - most likely a movie and an accompanying poster.
+This course module is an opportunity for you to apply the skills and techniques you have developed during the programme to create an advanced media production - most likely a movie and an accompanying poster - on a specific topic.

 Welcome to Advanced Media Production 2018!
 The first meeting is on Friday, 27 April at 10:15.
 There will be an introduction to the main project assignment, and we will form the project teams, so it is important that everyone is there.

-Future announcements will be made via the course Cambro site, where you can also find detailed project descriptions, an updated list of course readings and other resources.
+Future announcements will be made via the course Cambro site, where will also be able to find detailed project descriptions (as they are identified), a list of course readings and other resources.

 |Date||Time||Place||Who||Meeting or Event|